watson-developer-cloud/visual-recognition-coreml/README.md

 ## Running Core ML Vision Custom
 This project trains a Visual Recognition model (also called a classifier) to identify common types of cables (HDMI, USB, etc.).
 Use the [Watson Swift SDK](https://github.com/watson-developer-cloud/swift-sdk) to download, manage, and execute the trained model.
 By using the Watson Swift SDK, you don't have to learn about the underlying Core ML framework.

-## Setting up your Visual Recognition service
+## Setting up Visual Recognition in Watson Studio
-If you have an existing instance of the Visual Recognition service, you can use it.
-Otherwise, follow these steps to create an instance:
+1. Click [here][watson_studio_visrec_tooling] to access Watson Studio.

-1.  <a href="https://console.bluemix.net/registration/trial/?target=%2Fdeveloper%2Fwatson%2Fcreate-project%3Fservices%3Dwatson_vision_combined%26action%3Dcreate%26hideTours%3Dtrue" target="_blank">Create an instance</a> of the Visual Recognition service.
-From that link you can create or log into an IBM Cloud account.
+1. Sign in to Studio and create an **IBM Cloud account** if you don't have one.
-1. In the project details page, click **Show** to reveal the API key.
+    *   If you already have an IBM Cloud account, click the link to *Use it to sign up for IBM Data Platform* and skip to step 3.
-1. Copy the `api_key` value.
-You'll use it later to train a custom model.
+    *   If you already have both an IBM Cloud account and an IBM Studio account, click *Sign in*. and skip to step 3.

-**Tip:** To return to the project details page, go to **[Projects](https://console.bluemix.net/developer/watson/projects)** page and select the instance of Visual Recognition that you created.
+    *   If you don't have an IBM Cloud account, *Create your IBM Cloud Account* by entering your email address and clicking the *Next* button.
+Complete the form and click *Create Account*.
+Check your email to confirm your account.

-### Log into the Visual Recognition Tool
+1. In Watson Studio you should be in your Visual Recognition instance overview page.
+Click on the *Credentials* tab and click *View credentials* for the Visual Recognition service instance.
+Copy the `api_key` of the service.
-Use the [Visual Recognition Tool][vizreq_tooling] to upload images and train a custom model.
+1. Click the *Overview* tab.
+Under "Custom" click the *Create Model* button.

-1. Open the [Visual Recognition Tooling][vizreq_tooling].
+1. Name your project and give it a description.
+Click the *Create* button to create your project.
-1. Enter the `api_key` that you copied earlier.
+1. Enter "Custom Core ML" for your model name.

-### Training the model
+1. Upload each .zip file of sample images from the Training Images directory onto the data panel.

-1. In the Visual Recognition Tool, select **Create Classifier**.
+1. Add the `hdmi_male.zip` file to your model from the data panel.
-1. Drag each .zip file of sample images from the [Training Images](../master/Training%20Images) directory onto a class.
+1. Add the `usb_male.zip` file to your model.
-1. Enter `HDMI` as the class name for the `hdmi_male.zip` file and `USB` for the `usb_male.zip` file.
+1. Click *Train Model*.
-1. Click **Create** to create a classifier.
+1. Click on your project name on the top left of the screen.
+Copy the `Model ID` of the custom model you just trained.
 1. Copy the classifier ID and paste it into the **classifierID** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20Custom/Core%20ML%20Vision%20Custom/ImageClassificationViewController.swift) file.
 1. Copy your API Key and paste it into the **apiKey** property in the [ImageClassificationViewController](../master/Core%20ML%20Vision%20Custom/Core%20ML%20Vision%20Custom/ImageClassificationViewController.swift) file.